MicrosoftDocs/visualstudio-docs/docs/ide/diagnostic-data-collection.md

 ## Types of collected data

 Visual Studio collects diagnostic data for crashes, hangs, UI unresponsiveness, and high CPU or memory usage.
 We also collect information about errors encountered during product installation or usage.
-The collected data varies based on the error encountered.
-Some examples of the data we collect are the following:
+The collected data varies based on the error, and may include stack traces, memory dumps, and exception information:

 - For high CPU usage and unresponsiveness, stack traces of relevant Visual Studio threads are collected.